Curtain call for Krista Elhai

 by Andrew Alonzo | firstname.lastname@example.org

-After 37 years of teaching, during which she oversaw countless high school productions, earned a space in the National Educational Theater Association Hall of Fame, and even abandoned an attempt at retirement last year, Claremont High School alumna and theatre director Krista Elhai is finally (and actually) lowering the curtain on her educational career.
+After 37 years of teaching, during which she has overseen countless high school productions, earned a space in the National Educational Theater Association Hall of Fame, and even abandoned an attempt at retirement last year, Claremont High School alumna and theater director Krista Elhai is finally lowering the curtain on her educational career.

 Speaking with the COURIER via phone, Ms. Elhai elaborated about how she was ready to call it quits and retire last year, formally submitting all of her retirement paperwork and even having a successor in mind.